DavZim/RITCH/debug/README.md

     -   msg type, e.g., `A`, `H`, `h` to see the next instance of that message type
-    -   numeric value, e.g., `10` to see the next N values
+    -   numeric value, e.g., `3` to see the next N values

-    For example
+    For example:

 ``` r
 file <- "20191230.BX_ITCH_50"